 Camille – the Parisian star of “experimental pop” has accepted the invitation to this year’s Review.
 On the Big Stage of the Capitol Musical Theater, the artist will sing songs from her latest album “OUÏ” – a dazzling mosaic of folk songs, hymns, ballads, lullabies and a capella vocal.
 This is „chanson francaise” in a delightfully eccentric edition.

 The most anticipated concerts of the festival are of course the Finale and the Gala.
 The Gala Concert, devoted to the work of Wojciech Młynarski who died last year, is directed by Agnieszka Glińska. – Of the nearly three thousand songs that he left us, we chose the ones that most profoundly speak about our world, today, here and now, even though they were written in – seemingly – gone times.
-Together with Jan Młynarski, who is the musical director of the concert, and with the most oustanding cast, we invite you to this meeting to experience the late songwriter’s presence among us – says the director.
+Together with Jan Młynarski, who is the musical director of the concert, and with the most oustanding cast, we invite you to this meeting to experience the late songwriter’s presence among us – said Ms Glińska.

-The Finale concert is directed this year by Ewa Kaim, actress of the National Old Theater and lecturer at the Krakow’s National Academy of Theatre Arts.
+The Finale concert was directed this year by Ewa Kaim, actress of the National Old Theater and lecturer at the Krakow’s National Academy of Theatre Arts.
 The first part of the concert is the Finale of the Song Interpretation Contest, emotions related to the selection of winners by the jury, journalists and the public.
 In the second part, composed of poems by Polish poets and songs by Maanam, Kult, Rezerwat, Siekiera, we will see, among others, Katarzyna Nosowska, Krzysztof Globisz and Jerzy Trela.

-The second lead is present in the Finale concert, Needcompany’s “The Blind Poet” and in almost all the Off Stream performances: the question about our attitude toward otherness.
+The second lead was present in the Finale concert, Needcompany’s “The Blind Poet” and in almost all the Off Stream performances: the question about our attitude toward otherness.
 About the issues of identity, gender, religion, faith, habits, fear of strangers, about what defines our humanity, it might be taken poetically or literally, performed with punk rage or with lyrical whisper – but the importance of the question remains unchanged.

-It is also worth paying attention to the premieres: “Flower Power” directed by Jerzy Bielunas, the most famous hits of the children-flower age and poems by Jacek Podsiadło with music by Mateusz Pospieszalski, the concert of Katarzyna Groniec with the material from her new album “Ach!”, and among accompanying events – L.U.C and his music for the film “Good L.U.C.K “.
+It was also worth paying attention to the premieres: “Flower Power” directed by Jerzy Bielunas, the most famous hits of the children-flower age and poems by Jacek Podsiadło with music by Mateusz Pospieszalski, the concert of Katarzyna Groniec with the material from her new album “Ach!”, and among accompanying events – L.U.C and his music for the film “Good L.U.C.K “.